Shaewen-Chronicles/Shaewen-Chronicles_Mac/README.md

 Wer Rechtschreibfehler findet darf Sie Behalten!! (aber bitte voher melden)

-This program is Beta , and has no warranty.
+This program is Alpha, and has no warranty.
 It may eat your files, call you names, or explode in a massive shower of code.
 The authors take no responsibility for these possible events.